CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 14.3.sec=Protecting the security of devices, networks, or facilities;

-14.4.sec=Protecting the rights or property of the covered entity or, upon consent of the customer, the covered entity’s customer;
+14.4.sec=Protecting the rights or property of {the_covered_entity} or, upon consent of the customer, {the_covered_entity}’s customer;

-14.5.sec=Monitoring or enforcing agreements between the covered entity and an individual, including but not limited to, terms of service, terms of use, user agreements, or agreements concerning monitoring criminal activity;
+14.5.sec=Monitoring or enforcing agreements between {the_covered_entity} and an individual, including but not limited to, terms of service, terms of use, user agreements, or agreements concerning monitoring criminal activity;

 14.6.sec=Processing customary business records (to the extent that such records are retained for reasonable periods of time or as legally required); or